akilaabesinghe/Final_Project_BIOL7180/README.md

 ## Preparation
-First need to make a new folder fasta_files in the main directory and need to add all the fasta files in to this fasta_files folder.
+First need to make a new folder fasta_files in the main directory and need to add all the fasta files into this fasta_files folder.

-Concatenation of .fasta files using cat function which includes the following command
+Concatenation of .fasta files using cat function which includes the following command.
+You can use all_sequence.sh script for this step.

 <pre>concatenate <font color="#4E9A06">()</font> <font color="#4E9A06">{</font>
   <font color="#3465A4"><b>cat</b></font> *fasta<font color="#4E9A06">&gt;&gt;</font>all_sequence.fasta